Sunday, April 30, 2023

 The Force Multipliers & Mister Machine

-This is a "hard mode" villain team (and a new villain as their nominal leader) that's likely to require a bit more prep work than usual to run smoothly, and having am assistant GM wouldn't hurt.
+This is a "hard mode" villain team (and a new villain as their nominal leader) that's likely to require a bit more prep work than usual to run smoothly, and having an assistant GM wouldn't hurt.
 You can scale them down to something less complex by leaving some individual baddies out, but they all punch above their weight thanks to group synergies.
 If your PCs beat these villains they're certainly going to feel like they just took on an army and won, but don't be surprised if you wind up with a TPKO.

 The Force Multipliers

 The irregular villain team known as the Force Multipliers has appeared on several occasions, usually organized by Mister Machine or (more rarely) Bodycount for a specific scheme and then splitting up again afterward.
 Each villain on the team shares the ability to create duplicates of themselves, making the group a small army in terms of numbers.
 When the full membership is present the group is a nightmare to deal with, leveraging synergistic effects of their similar power sets to overwhelm even powerful heroes with significant backup from the authorities.
-Thankfully there are enough interpersonal tensions between individual members that they never stick together long, and it's pretty common for one or two villains to "sit out" a given plot entirely (occasionally because they're incarcerated).
+Thankfully there are enough interpersonal tensions between individual members that they never stick together long, and it's pretty common for one or two villains to "sit out" a given plot entirely (occasionally because they're currently incarcerated).

 The full roster of the Force Multipliers is as follows: